 It is important that candlesticks should not be observed in isolation.
 The context (past patterns) is very crucial when it comes to candlestick analysis.
 The trader must observe the previous candlesticks and observe how they have changed over time.

-Has the body of candlestick become larger or smaller?
+Has the body of the candlestick become larger or smaller?
 What about the wicks (shadows)?
 How have they changed?

 These are the questions the trader must ask himself as he analyses the candlestick chart.